Teaching Internationally FAQ

 How much can I expect to earn teaching overseas?

-This all depends on your experience, qualifications, if you plan on teaching at a public, private or international school, and the country you teach in.
+This all depends on your experience, qualifications, if you plan on teaching at a public, private, or international school, and the country you teach in.
 Keep in mind these are estimated salaries based on my personal experience.
 Don't take my word for it alone, and always conduct your own research for specific roles.

 Here is a rough breakdown of what to expect, based on my time teaching abroad:

-South East Asia: $700 - 5,000+ per month
+Southeast Asia: $700 - 5,000+ per month

 The Middle East: $1,500 - $6,000+ per month

-Again all prices are estimates of an expected monthly salary based on my experience in the industry.
+Again, all prices are estimates of an expected monthly salary based on my experience in the industry.

 -